-- Do not stop using the bandage on your wound unless your caregiver says it is okay.
+- Do not stop using the bandage on your wound unless your healthcare provider says it is okay.
 Keep the bandage clean and dry.

-- Clean the wound as often as directed by your caregiver.
+- Clean the wound as often as directed by your healthcare provider.

 - Wash your hands before and after you take care of your wound.